-One of the benefits to visiting Persnickety that you won’t find online is a knowledgeable specialist helping you through every step of the stationery process.
+One of the benefits to visiting Persnickety that you can’t find online is a knowledgeable specialist helping you through every step of the stationery process.
 This includes helping you determine if engraving, thermography, or digital printing is best for you.

-When you visit our studio, an invitation specialist will help you narrow down the thousands of invitations options, and be there to answer any of your etiquette, paper, or printing questions.
+When you visit our studio, an invitation specialist will help you narrow down the thousands of invitations options and be there to answer any of your etiquette, paper, or printing questions.

 One commonly asked question our couples ask is, “Which printing process should we choose for our invitations?”
-There are several different printing techniques to choose from, so we decided to offer a short series of posts focusing on each of the techniques, beginning here with engraving and thermography.
+There are several different printing techniques to choose from, so we wanted to focus on each of the techniques, beginning in this post with engraving and thermography.

 Engraving is the older of the two techniques, and it gives the printed piece an air of deep formality, making it perfect for a traditional wedding.
 Engraving consists of the following stages according to Crane & Co.:

 1. After the bride selects the wording for her invitation, a separate metal plate is created using her typefaces and any artwork.
 This information is then reproduced as an image in reverse on a film negative (think of how a rubber stamp is backwards on the bottom!).